-Торіс Phase Review findings RAG Techniques for mitigation during operational stage will only be considered if the ES determines there will be significant effects.
+Topic Phase Review findings RAG Techniques for mitigation during operational stage will only be considered if the ES determines there will be significant effects.
 It is currently assumed that there won't be so the analysis does not speculate as to what these might be in the scheme.
 The PEIR did not assess all relevant road links and receptors.
 Therefore, there the assessment of effects discussed in the Supplementary Consultation documents could be mispresented.
-No further consideration has been given to assessing a key pollutant with known health effects, recommended by WHO guidelines (PM2.5) The Environmental Impacts Update does not explain whether there are any new direct/indirect air quality effects on the site proposed for the ancient woodland compensation.
-Noise and Vibration Construction It also states that noise and vibration assessments continue to be undertaken and will be reported in the ES.
+No further consideration has been given to assessing a key pollutant with known health effects, recommended by WHO guidelines (PM2.5) The Environmental Impacts Update does not explain whether there are any new direct/indirect air quality Noise and Vibration Construction effects on the site proposed for the ancient woodland compensation.
+The Environmental Impacts Update states that there is the potential for temporary adverse effects to arise during the construction period.
+Construction effects are proposed to be controlled through mitigation measures set out in the CoCP and a CEMP, however no details of the proposed measures have been provided.
+It also states that noise and vibration assessments continue to be undertaken and will be reported in the ES.
 Therefore, no evidence has been presented in the Supplementary Consultation which aids confirmation or otherwise that likely significant effects from noise and vibration during the construction phase are not expected.
-Operation Recommendation &amp; Observation Impacts from construction on other sensitive receptors such as ecological receptors, schools, health centres and hospitals, should be considered.
+Recommendation &amp; Observation Impacts from construction on other sensitive receptors such as ecological receptors, schools, health centres and hospitals, should be considered.
 Construction methods should be explored to design out significant adverse impacts.
 Further surveys should be undertaken during daytime, evening and night-time periods to gather background/ambient noise levels for the assessment of ventilation and construction during different time periods as some construction activities may require extended hours or night-time operations.
 Night-time construction activities proposed should be fully considered and, where appropriate, should be limited to reduce potential effects.
 There is no quantitative description of the number of noise sensitive receptors that could be impacted, which fails to inform the Council and other stakeholders of the significance of impacts identified.
-The Environmental Impacts Update states that no material differences from the potential effects from road traffic described in the PEIP is expected to arise from this design change.
-It states that operational mitigation traffic described in the PEIR is expected to arise from this design change.
+Operation The Environmental Impacts Update states that no material differences from the potential effects from road traffic described in the PEIR is expected to arise from this design change.
 It states that operational mitigation measures described in the PEIR remain appropriate and would be incorporated into the design, however no details of the proposed measures have been provided.